Nike Elite Youth Basketball League: History

 The EYBL circuit was established in April 2010 with the aim of uniting AAU travel teams and establishing a national championship for youth teams.
 The EYBL is played in different sessions in different cities across the United States.
 42 teams played in the first edition, including the league's singular Canadian team, CIA Bounce.
 In later editions, other classes such as 16U (for players aged 16 and under) were created.
 NBA player Chris Paul signed up his AAU team, CP3 All-Stars, for the EYBL; Russell Westbrook also has his team, Team Why Not?.
+Other teams include Team Thad, owned by Thaddeus Young; Team Melo (Carmelo Anthony), and Team (Kevin) Durant.

-In May 2018 player James Hampton of Team United of North Carolina collapsed and died during an EYBL circuit game in Hampton, Virginia.
+In May 2018, player James Hampton of Team United of North Carolina collapsed and died during an EYBL circuit game in Hampton, Virginia.

 EYBL circuit

 The EYBL comprises the top 40 high school basketball circuit teams in America, including one Canadian team.
 The Peach Jam basketball tournament is played each July, serving as the annual EYBL circuit finals.
-The Peach Jam is played at the Riverview Park Activities Center in North Augusta, South Carolina Founded in 1996 as the Peach Basket Classic, the pre-existing tournament became the Nike Peach Jam in 1997, and has been included in the EYBL circuit since 2010.
+The Peach Jam is played at the Riverview Park Activities Center in North Augusta, South Carolina.
+Founded in 1996 as the Peach Basket Classic, the pre-existing tournament became the Nike Peach Jam in 1997, and has been included in the EYBL circuit since 2010.